-While Passion impels movement in one person towards another, and tends to overleap unnatural barriers, its proposals are, nevertheless subject to rejection; created and nourished by the object of attraction, it is toned by Love which generates, but never annuls moral obligations.
-If intrusive, passion is hurtful; but, the person assailed, has a natural right of resistance; and, if a woman or girl, her effort in self-defence will be reinforced by disinterested strength around her.
-If men do not rally to protect a woman thus imperiled, it is because their sense of right is distorted by an idea that women belong to men, and that the person of this particular woman is, somehow, the property of the man who can overpower her.
-Our applause of an example of Love measures the contempt which right-minded people feel for a man who imposes him-self, or the unwelcome fruit of his passions, on woman.
-She is "safe" among men, not through laws which deny Liberty, but by prevailing knowledge of the fact that Nature vests in herself the right to control and dispose of her own person.
-If Lovers err, it is due not to Liberty, † but to ignorance, and the demoralizing effect of the marriage system If fire to go wrong, disciplined by ideas, they will work out their own salvation in the school of experience.
-The Free Love faith proclaims the fact that persons recognized in law as capable of making a sexual contract are, when wiser by experience, morally able to dissolve that contract; and that Passion is not so depraved as to be incapable of redemption and self-government.
+While love denotes movement in one person towards another, and tends to overleap unnatural barriers, its proposals are, neverthless, subject to rejection; created and nourished by the object of attraction, it is self-limiting.
+Free love, REASON.

+then, generates, but never annuls moral obligations. selfish, love is invasive; but, the person assailed, has a natural right of resistance; and, if a woman or girl, her effort in self-defence will If men do not be reinforced by disinterested strength around her. rally to protect a woman thus imperiled, it is because their sense of right is distorted by an idea that women belong to men, and that the person of this particular woman is, somehow, the property of the man who can overpower her.
+Our applause of an example of love measures the contempt which right minded people feel for a man who imposes himself, or the unwelcome fruit of his passion, on woman.
+She is "safe" among men, not through laws which deny liberty, but by prevailing knowledge of the fact that Nature vests in herself the right to control and dispose of her own person.
+If lovers err, it is due, not to liberty, thut to ignorance, and the demoralizing effect of the marriage system.
+If free to go wrong, disciplined by ideas, they will work out their own salvation in the school of experience.
+The free love "delusion" consists in the belief that persons recognized in law as capable of making a sexual contract are, when wiser by experience, morally able to dissolve that contract; and that love is not. so depraved as to be incapable of redemption and self-government.